-Baking soda, known as “sodium bicarbonate” to the lab-coated, is one of the most versatile products in household history, especially when creating science fair projects.
+Baking soda, known as “sodium bicarbonate” to the lab-coated and science-minded, is one of the most versatile products in household history, especially when creating science fair projects.
 Baking soda has been a profitable commodity for 150 years, and its popularity has done nothing but grow in the past decades.
 One reason for this is the increased public awareness of the environmental and health impacts of chemical cleaners and deodorizers.
 Baking soda is environmentally friendly and causes no health problems – indeed, the body actually produces sodium bicarbonate for many vital functions, such as balancing the blood’s pH level and neutralizing stomach acids.

 While it was initially used as a leavening agent, baking soda use goes far beyond food.
 Baking soda crystals are abrasive yet soft and malleable, making them perfect for scouring and scrubbing without scratching.
 It is also capable of neutralizing acids and bases–a property that imparts sodium bicarbonate with numerous uses from cleaning up stains to relieving acid indigestion to breaking up dirt and grease.
 Baking soda is also super absorbent, which augments its stain-fighting ability, but more impressively gives baking soda the capacity to absorb nasty odors.
 Is there any end to the list of baking soda uses?
 Did I mention you can bake with baking soda?